hanane-issa/python-crash-course/_build/html/_sources/module1/module_1e_notebook-execution.md

   - Download the notebook (.ipynb) from GitHub.

-  - Open it using your preferred code editor/IDE, e.g. VSCode.
+  - Open it using your preferred code editor/IDE.